Hot tub hydrotherapy is composed of that magic trio of heat, buoyancy, and massage to…

 Benefits for People With Arthritis

 Many people wonder, “Is a hot tub good for arthritis“?
 And the answer is a resounding “Yes”!
 Arthritis is a common joint disease that affects adults.
 Its symptoms include, but are not limited to, joint swelling, reduced mobility, pain, and stiff muscles.
 Hydrotherapy is an excellent way to manage pain for arthritis patients.
 Since the process of hydrotherapy uses water to alleviate pain and promote well being, it doesn’t require much physical effort on the part of the arthritic patient.
 The massaging jets and the warmth of the water in a hot tub can help relieve arthritic pain.
 The warmth of the hot tub can increase the flow of nutrients to your muscles, allowing them to relax and heal more quickly.
 Being submerged in a hot tub also allows for buoyancy.
-This takes the weight off the joints in your body, allowing you to to exercise in water more easily.
+This takes the weight off the joints in your body, allowing you to exercise in water more easily.

 Interested in Benefiting From Hydrotherapy?